Marcus Licinius Crassus: Syrian governorship and death

-Subsequently, Crassus' men, being near mutiny, demanded he parley with the Parthians, who had offered to meet with him.
+Crassus' men, being near mutiny, demanded he parley with the Parthians, who had offered to meet with him.
 Crassus, despondent at the death of his son Publius in the battle, finally agreed to meet the Parthian general Surena.
-However, when Crassus mounted a horse to ride to the Parthian camp for a peace negotiation, his junior officer Octavius suspected a Parthian trap and grabbed Crassus' horse by the bridle, instigating a sudden fight with the Parthians that left all the Romans dead, including Crassus.
-A story later emerged that, after Crassus' death, the Parthians poured molten gold into his mouth to mock his thirst for wealth.
+When Crassus mounted a horse to ride to the Parthian camp for a peace negotiation, his junior officer Octavius suspected a trap and grabbed Crassus' horse by the bridle, instigating a sudden fight with the Parthians that left all the Romans dead, including Crassus.
+A story later emerged that, after Crassus' death, the Parthians poured molten gold into his mouth to mock his greed.

-Plutarch's biography of Crassus also mentions that, during the feasting and revelry in the wedding ceremony of Artavasdes' sister to the Parthian king Orodes II's son and heir Pacorus in the Armenian capital of Artashat, Crassus' head was brought to Orodes II.
+Plutarch's biography of Crassus also claims that, during the feasting and revelry in the wedding ceremony of Artavasdes' sister to the Parthian king Orodes II's son and heir Pacorus in the Armenian capital of Artashat, Crassus' head was brought to Orodes II.
 Both kings were enjoying a performance of Euripides' tragedy The Bacchae when an actor of the royal court, named Jason of Tralles, took the head and sang these verses: